 We are committed to providing a high-quality legal service to our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to sort out any mistakes or misunderstandings, and to improve our standards.

-If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, the Director, Mr. Brian Barr.
+If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, Phillip Cohen, Director.

 What will happen next?